What is KYB (Know Your Business)?

 KYB, or Know Your Business, is a verification process that checks the legitimacy of companies involved in crypto transactions.
 It helps platforms confirm who they do business with and ensures those companies comply with Anti-Money Laundering (AML) regulations.

-The EUās 5th Anti-Money Laundering Directive sets strict KYB requirements for certain business types.
+The EUās 5th Anti-Money Laundering Directive (5AMLD) sets strict KYB requirements for certain business types.
 If a company operates in or with the crypto sector, it may fall under mandatory KYB obligations.
 Itās important to confirm whether your business falls under these rules.
 Regulatory obligations can differ by country, so businesses should review local compliance requirements as well.

 Entities required to carry out KYB checks include: